open-edge-insights/eii-core/libs/ZmqLib/py/test/README.md

     python3.6 generate_certificates.py
     ```

-2. Have etcd running as a service from docker image by running this command in a separate terminal
+2. Have etcd running as a container by running these commands in a separate terminal

     ```sh
-    docker run -p 2379:2379 --name etcd quay.io/coreos/etcd:v3.0.16 /usr/local/bin/etcd -advertise-client-urls http://0.0.0.0:2379 -listen-client-urls http://0.0.0.0:2379
+    docker-compose build
+    ```
+    ```sh
+    docker-compose run ia_etcd
     ```

 3. Run publisher for PROD mode